bandesz/AirConnect-Synology/README.md

 [![Latest release](https://img.shields.io/github/release/bandesz/AirConnect-Synology.svg)](https://github.com/bandesz/AirConnect-Synology/releases/latest)

 A minimal Synology package for [AirConnect](https://github.com/philippe44/AirConnect ).
-It allows you to use AirPlay to stream to UPnP/Sonos devices.
+It allows you to use AirPlay to stream to UPnP/Sonos & Chromecast devices.

 ## How to install